-Copy-editing is basically getting the gammar right.
+Copy-editing is basically getting the grammar right.
 It is done to improve the flow of ideas for the reader, clarify what you are saying and sometimes to reduce the length of text.
-You will probaby find that you also correct some typos, thus saving yourself work during the last stage; proof reading.
+You will probably find that you also correct some typos, thus saving yourself work during the last stage; proofreading.

 Read this sentence:

 After that, the conversation went on but I left to find the dormitory

 There is a lot of ambiguity here and at least 2 typos; there should be a comma before the conjunction ‘but’ and there is no full-stop (or period, if you are American).
 Some writers will not use a comma after a preposition of less than five or six words.
 This practice is becoming more common.
 So the comma before ‘the conversation’ could probably be removed.

 But the sentence is very ambiguous.
 Did the person leave before the conversation, during the conversation or after.
 As it stands, it suggests that the person probably left before the conversation.
 But think hard.
 Is that what you intended to say?
 If you wanted to say that they left after the conversation, you would want to use this form:

 The conversation went on, but I left to find the dormitory after that.

 And if you want to say that they left during the conversation, you would write:

 The conversation went on, but I left to find the dormitory.